 We’ve put together a comprehensive step-by-step guide to help you hem your curtains to the perfect length for your windows.

-When shopping for curtains, you’ll often find that they come in a select few standard lengths (typically 63, 84, 95, 108 or 120 inches).
-However, these measurements won’t always work for every window.
+Ready-made curtains come in a few standard lengths (typically 63, 84, 95, 108 or 120 inches).
+Unfortunately, windows do not always accommodate these measurements.

-Tailoring curtains to the appropriate length isn’t just for styling purposes.
+However, tailoring curtains isn’t just for style.
 Hemming also prevents the fabric from drooping on the floor, fraying and posing a tripping hazard.
-That’s why it’s important to hem your curtains to the right length to fit your windows properly.
+That’s why it’s essential to hem your curtains to fit your windows properly.

-Learn how to hem curtains at home in seven easy steps.
+Learn how to hem curtains by sewing in seven easy steps.

 Here’s what you’ll need:

 - Tape measure or yardstick

 - Ironing board or large flat, padded surface

 First, find the optimal length for your curtains by hanging them in the desired window of your home.